Search

 Both cameras contribute to the measurement result, and the size distribution is calculated automatically.
 In the case of coffee powder, it is important to record the entire distribution as accurately as possible in order to be able to reliably predict the extraction behavior, quantity of dissolved substances and thus ultimately the taste.
 For example, CAMSIZER data is used to correctly adjust grinders of fully automatic coffee machines at the factory to achieve the optimum particle size distribution for the brewing process.

-Microtrac MRB 商品 & お問合せ
+Microtrac 商品 & お問合せ

 粒子径分布・粒子形状分析装置 Camsizer X2